discovery-unicamp/ale-exercise-book/src/ch02-02-using-assistant.md

 ### Instructions

 You must write a C program that implements a simple calculator.
 The calculator must read a string from the Standard Input with the following format: **s1 op s2**, where **s1** and **s2** are symbols that have a value associated to them and **op** is the operation to be performed.
+The result of the operation must be written to the Standard Output, i.e., file descriptor equals to 1.

 The symbols to be considered are the characters '0', '1', '2', '3', '4', '5', '6', '7', '8', and '9', and the values associated to them are zero, one, two, ..., and nine.